dyhes/zulip/docs/production/export-and-import.md

 you'd like to use one of these options, remove the `# ` at the start of the lines for the appropriate option.

-### Export your Zulip data
+### Export your Aloha data

-Log in to a shell on your Zulip server as the `zulip` user.
+Log in to a shell on your Aloha server as the `zulip` user.
 Run the following commands:

 ```bash